LeoStehlik/derogold-ha/README.md

   webSocketPassword: false, // Set this to a password to use for the privileged socket events.

   // These are the standard Derogoldd options
-  path: './DeroGoldd', // Where can I find TurtleCoind?
+  path: './DeroGoldd', // Where can I find DeroGoldd?
   dataDir: '~/.DeroGold', // Where do you store your blockchain?
   testnet: false, // Use the testnet?
   enableCors: false, // Enable CORS support for the domain in this value